OakChen/buildenv/README.md

-# Build environment for i.MX6 Linux
+# Build environment for Allwinner T507 Linux

 A series of docker image to build embedded platforms.